openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `format`: REQUIRED.
 A JSON string identifying the format of this Credential, i.e., `jwt_vc_json` or `ldp_vc`.
 Depending on the format value, the object contains further elements defining the type and (optionally) particular claims the Credential MAY contain and information about how to display the Credential. (#format_profiles) defines Credential Format Profiles introduced by this specification.
   * `scope`: OPTIONAL.
 A JSON string identifying the scope value that this Credential Issuer supports for this particular Credential.
 The value can be the same across multiple `credential_configurations_supported` objects.
 The Authorization Server MUST be able to uniquely identify the Credential Issuer based on the scope value.
 The Wallet can use this value in the Authorization Request as defined in (#credential-request-using-type-specific-scope).
 Scope values in this Credential Issuer metadata MAY duplicate those in the `scopes_supported` parameter of the Authorization Server.
   * `cryptographic_binding_methods_supported`: OPTIONAL.
 Array of case sensitive strings that identify how the Credential is bound to the identifier of the End-User who possesses the Credential as defined in (#credential-binding).
 Support for keys in JWK format [@!RFC7517] is indicated by the value `jwk`.
 Support for keys expressed as a COSE Key object [@!RFC8152] (for example, used in [@!ISO.18013-5]) is indicated by the value `cose_key`.
 When Cryptographic Binding Method is a DID, valid values MUST be a `did:` prefix followed by a method-name using a syntax as defined in Section 3.1 of [@!DID-Core], but without a `:`and method-specific-id.
 For example, support for the DID method with a method-name "example" would be represented by `did:example`.
 Support for all DID methods listed in Section 13 of [@DID_Specification_Registries] is indicated by sending a DID without any method-name.
   * `cryptographic_suites_supported`: OPTIONAL.
 Array of case sensitive strings that identify the cryptographic suites that are supported for the `cryptographic_binding_methods_supported`.
-Cryptographic algorithms for Credentials in `jwt_vc` format should use algorithm names defined in [IANA JOSE Algorithms Registry](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms).
-Cryptographic algorithms for Credentials in `ldp_vc` format should use signature suites names defined in [Linked Data Cryptographic Suite Registry](https://w3c-ccg.github.io/ld-cryptosuite-registry/).
+Cryptographic algorithms for Credentials in `jwt_vc` format should use algorithm names defined in [@IANA.JOSE.ALGS].
+Cryptographic algorithms for Credentials in `ldp_vc` format should use signature suite names defined in [@LD_Suite_Registry].
   * `proof_types`: OPTIONAL.
 Array of case sensitive strings, each representing a `proof_type` that the Credential Issuer supports as defined in (#credential_request), one of which MUST be used in the Credential Request.
 If this array is non-empty and present, the Credential Issuer requires proof of possession of the cryptographic key material.
 If the parameter is omitted or the array is empty, the Credential Issuer does not require proof of possession of the cryptographic key material.
   * `display`: OPTIONAL.
 Array of objects, where each object contains the display properties of the supported Credential for a certain language.
 Below is a non-exhaustive list of parameters that MAY be included.
       * `name`: REQUIRED.
 String value of a display name for the Credential.